gerhynes/scala-notes/README.md

 val aSmallerPhonebook = aPhonebook - aKey
 ```

-A `Map`s keys are unique, so if you add an entry for an existing key it's value will be replaced n the new `Map`.
+A `Map`'s keys are unique, so if you add an entry for an existing key its value will be replaced in the new `Map`.

 ```Scala
 Map(1 -> "hello") + (1 -> "Scala") // Map(1 -> "Scala")
 ```

-You can merge the entries of two `Map`s wih `++`.
+You can merge the entries of two `Map`s with `++`.

 ```Scala
 Map(1 -> "Hello") ++ Map(2 -> "Scala") // Map(1 -> "Hello", 2 -> "Scala")
 ```

-You can remove multiple entries by using `--` and providing their keys in an iterable (usually Set or List).
+You can remove multiple entries by using `--` and providing their keys in an iterable (usually a Set or List).
 Removing a non-existant key just returns the original Map.

 ```Scala
 Map("Rome" -> "Italy", "London" -> "UK") -- Set("Rome", "Paris") // Map("London" -> "UK")